 The University is committed to providing an inclusive and welcoming environment free from unlawful harassment, discrimination, and retaliation for all who interact in our community.
 In building this environment, we strive to attract students, faculty, and staff from a variety of cultures, abilities, backgrounds, and life experiences to achieve a diverse University Community.
 In furtherance of the University's diversity initiatives and focus toward inclusiveness, it is expected that all who are a part of the University Community will appreciate and respect the dignity, individuality, and the uniqueness of our community members.
 It is also expected that we will maintain an environment conducive to the pursuit of educational, scholarly, and career interests, where both the distinctiveness of each person's experience and the common humanity that unites us all will be recognized.
 This will allow us to take full educational advantage of the variety of talents, backgrounds, and perspectives of those who study and work at the University.

-The University is equally committed to ensuring that educational and employment decisions, including but not limited to recruitment, admission, hiring, compensation and promotion, are based on the qualifications, skills, and abilities of those desiring to work, study, and participate in our University Community.
+The University is equally committed to ensuring that educational and employment decisions, including but not limited to recruitment, admission, hiring, compensation, and promotion, are based on the qualifications, skills, and abilities of those desiring to work, study, and participate in our University Community.

-The University prohibits discrimination and harassment on the basis of age, race, color, religion, creed, ancestry, physical or mental disability, national origin, citizenship status in employment for those authorized to work in the United States, sex, gender identity, gender expression, sexual orientation, marital status, genetic information, AIDS/HIV status, sickle cell trait, veteran status or any other basis protected by federal, state or local law.
+The University prohibits discrimination and harassment on the basis of age, race, color, religion, creed, ancestry, physical or mental disability, national origin, citizenship status in employment for those authorized to work in the United States, sex, gender identity, gender expression, sexual orientation, marital status, genetic information, AIDS/HIV status, sickle cell trait, veteran status, or any other basis protected by federal, state or local law.
 In addition, the University will not permit retaliation against any individual who complains of discrimination, harassment, or who otherwise engages in protected activity.

 DEFINITIONS